TurboPack/LockBox/readme.txt

 1. Introduction

-LockBox 3 is a Delphi library for cryptography.
-Currently supported Delphi XE6.
+LockBox is a Delphi library for cryptography.
 It provides support for AES, DES, 3DES, Blowfish, Twofish, SHA, MD5, a variety of chaining modes, RSA digital signature and verific...